 When we first meet Mizuno, he’s recently submitted a story about a murder to a Tokyo publication, The People.
-He comes to realize that, in the last few pages, he may have accidentally used the name of the real man upon which the fictional victim was based.
-The man who the victim character is modeled after, Cojima, isn’t even someone who Mizuno really knows.
+He soon comes to realize that, in the last few pages, he may have accidentally used the name of the real man upon which the fictional victim was based.
+This man, Cojima, isn’t even someone who Mizuno really knows.
 He’s just a drippy acquaintance whose face makes Mizuno think of shoe leather.
-Still, Mizuno becomes paranoid, first that Cojima will read the story and recognize himself in it, then that someone will actually murder Cojima and Mizuno himself will look guilty of the crime.
+Still, Mizuno fears that Cojima will read the story and recognize himself in it.
+Then he becomes haunted by the thought that if someone murdered Cojima in real life, he, Mizuno, would look guilty of the crime.

-When Mizuno contacts Harada, the editor-in-chief of The People, to have the name changed, Harada informs Mizuno it’s too late and laughs off his concerns.
-Mizuno continues to worry and imagine worst-case circumstances, but eventually has the idea of writing a sequel to the first story, in which he creates a fictional version of himself as the “author” and explores the very situation he fears.
-But he becomes sidetracked by supplying himself with ongoing alibis in case the first story inspired someone to kill Cojima.
+Mizuno contacts Harada, the editor-in-chief of The People, to have the name in the story changed.
+Harada informs Mizuno it’s too late to do this and laughs off his concerns.
+Mizuno continues to worry and imagine worst-case circumstances, but soon has the idea of writing a sequel to the first story.
+In the sequel, he plans to create a fictional version of himself as the “author” and explore the very situation he fears.
+But he becomes sidetracked by supplying himself with ongoing alibis in case the first story somehow inspired someone to kill Cojima.
 With the intention of procuring said alibis, he fakes having gonorrhea so that his neighbors can witness him going down the hall to pee frequently.
 He also schemes to finagle a large enough advance for his next story to spend his evenings in the company of prostitutes.
-He eventually gets sidetracked in this goal, too, and becomes set on whiling away his time with one particular woman of the night whose Western fashion and manners he finds irresistible.
+He eventually gets sidetracked from this goal, too.
+Before long, he’s whiling away his time with one particular woman of the night whose Western fashion and manners he finds irresistible.

-I was a little concerned that In Black and White might be a meta story inside a story that would be tedious to follow.
+I was a little concerned that In Black and White might be a “story inside a story” that would be tedious to follow.
 This didn’t turn out to be the case.
-The tale of Mizuno is a page-turner, if arguably a bit limp in the conclusion department.
-However, the reader is more or less warned about what to expect, and the story very much delivers on its own hints about itself.
-There’s even a certain item at the end that you don’t often see in novels, but I’ll hold back spoilers.
-I’ll still mention, however, that in an afterword, translator Phyllis Lyons delivers some interesting behind-the-scenes context for In Black and White.
+Tanizaki’s novel is a delectable page-turner with a philosophical edge.
+It’s arguably a bit limp in the conclusion department, however, the reader is more or less warned about what to expect.
+It’s also worth mentioning that, in an afterword, translator Phyllis Lyons delivers some interesting historical and biographical context surrounding the book.